 Function Category Contractor Response RESPOND (RS) Response Planning (RS.RP): Response processes and procedures are executed and maintained, to ensure response to detected cybersecurity incidents.
+Our Incident Response Plan and Incident Response Policy address our response processes and procedures.
 Communications (RS.CO): Response activities are coordinated with internal and external stakeholders (e.g. external support from law enforcement agencies).
+The "Communication and Notification" section of our Incident Response Plan specifies the audiences to which we will communicate, both internal and external, and the nature of that communication.
 Analysis (RS.AN): Analysis is conducted to ensure effective response and support recovery activities.
-Mitigation (RS.MI): Activities are performed to prevent expansion of an event, mitigate its effects, and resolve the incident.
-Improvements (RS.IM): Organizational response activities are improved by incorporating lessons learned from current and previous detection/response activities.
+The "Analysis" section of our Incident Response Plan specifies the key elements we use to categorize and prioritize incidents along with different category Mitigation (RS.MI): Activities are performed to prevent expansion of an event, mitigate its effects, and resolve the incident.
+The "Containment and Mitigation Strategy" section of our Incident Response Plan describes the approach the Incident Response team should take in determining Improvements (RS.IM): Organizational response activities are improved by incorporating lessons learned from current and previous detection/response activities.
+Our Incident Response Plan specifies that after all incidents we conduct a post-mortem.
+A key aspect of that post-mortem is to identify improvements in our Response and Recovery.
 RECOVER (RC) Recovery Planning (RC.RP): Recovery processes and procedures are executed and maintained to ensure restoration of systems or assets affected by cybersecurity incidents.
+Our Disaster Recovery and Business Continuity Plan describes the steps needed both to maintain data backups as well as to initiate restoration procedures if the incident requires it.
 Improvements (RC.IM): Recovery planning and processes are improved by incorporating lessons learned into future activities.
-Communications (RC.CO): Restoration activities are coordinated with internal and external parties (e.g. coordinating centers, Internet Service Providers, owners of attacking systems, victims, other CSIRTs, and vendors).
+Our Incident Response Plan specifies that after all incidents we conduct a post-mortem.
+A key aspect of that post-mortem is to identify improvements in our Communications (RC.CO): Restoration activities are coordinated with internal and external parties (e.g. coordinating centers, Internet Service Providers, owners of attacking systems, victims, other CSIRTs, and vendors).
+The "Communication and Notification" section of our Incident Response Plan specifies the audiences to which we will communicate, both internal and external, and the nature of that communication.